nsider4/SlidesToNotes/README.md

 # 🗒️ SlidesToNotes

-The **SlidesToNotes** is the user interface for the **SlidesToNotes** application, allowing users to easily upload PowerPoint presentations, generate concise notes, and download metadata.
+**SlidesToNotes** allows users to easily upload PowerPoint presentations, generate concise notes, and download metadata.
 Built using **React**, the application is designed with simplicity and efficiency in mind to enhance your learning experience.

 ## 🚀 Features